Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks: 4D Dataset generation

 \subsection{Data labelling}

 Each label was produced on-the-fly during the generation of a sample.
-The homology of each cavity that was introduced into a sample was algebraically derived by, firstly, observing that the 4D cube $I^4$ is homeomorphic to the 4D ball, and therefore shares the same homology.
+The homology of each cavity that was introduced into a sample was algebraically derived by, firstly, observing that the 4D cube $I^4$ is homeomorphic to the 4D ball and therefore shares the same homology.
 Secondly, the homology of both the object being considered for removal $M$ and its boundary $\partial M$ were computed by using the K\"unneth theorem.
-Thirdly, the Mayer-Vietoris Sequence was applied to find the homology of the cube with the cavity $I^4 - M$; an introduction to the theorems that were used in this derivation can be found in \citet{Hatcher2002}.
-The results of these calculations are provided in Table~\ref{tab:betti_numbers}.
-Since the Betti numbers that each cavity contributed to a sample were known, they could simply be summed over their dimensions in order to produce a label for the sample.
-Furthermore, the parameters outlined in Table~\ref{tab:dataset_parameters} were large enough to always produce a homologically correct representation in the $128^4$ cube setting.
-Consequentially, there was no requirement to analyse the samples using persistent homology software in order to produce a label.
-A more detailed description of the mathematics involved in producing the labels, can be obtained from~\citet{Han23}.
+Thirdly, the Mayer-Vietoris Sequence was applied to find the homology of the cube with the cavity $I^4 - M$; an introduction to the theorems that were used in this derivation can be found in~\citep{Hatcher2002}.
+The results of these calculations are provided in Table~\ref{tab:betti_numbers}; the manifolds involving a subtraction from $I^4$ were the most relevant to this work.
+A more detailed description of the mathematics involved in producing these results can be obtained from a previous workshop paper~\citep{Han23}, although, the key ideas are summarised in Appendix~\ref{app_sec:algebraic_topology} and example derivations are provided in Appendix~\ref{app_subsec:label_derivation}.

+The primary label of each sample was a vector of Betti numbers, which took the form $[\beta_0, \beta_1, \beta_2, \beta_3]$.
+A secondary label was also included, which encoded the number of times that each manifold had been removed from the original 4D cube by using a vector that was ordered $[B^4, S^1 \times B^3, S^2 \times B^2, S^1 \times S^1 \times B^2]$.
+Since the Betti numbers that each cavity contributed to a sample were known, the Betti numbers could simply be summed over their dimensions in order to produce a label for the sample.
+Furthermore, the parameters that were outlined in Table~\ref{tab:dataset_parameters} were large enough to always produce a homologically correct representation in the $128^4$ cube setting.
+Consequently, there was no requirement to analyse the samples using persistent homology software in order to produce a label.